practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 gem_package "god"
 ```

-God is distributed via RubyGems, so we need to make sure Ruby is installed
+God is distributed as a gem, so we need to make sure Ruby is installed
 before we can make use of it.
 To do this, we include the Ruby installation
 recipe that was shown earlier.
 If the Ruby recipe hasn't run yet, it will
 be executed now, but if it has already run then `include_recipe` will